 You can help prevent age spots by regularly using sunscreen and avoiding the sun.

-- Are flat, oval areas of increased pigmentation
+Are flat, oval areas of increased pigmentation

-- Occur on skin that has had the most sun exposure over the years, such as the backs of hands, tops of feet, face, shoulders and upper back
+Occur on skin that has had the most sun exposure over the years, such as the backs of hands, tops of feet, face, shoulders and upper back

 When to see a doctor

-Age spots are usually harmless and don't require medical care.
-Have your doctor look at spots that are dark or have changed in appearance.
+Age spots don't require medical care.
+Have your doctor look at spots that are black or have changed in appearance.
 These changes can be signs of melanoma, a serious form of skin cancer.

 It's best to have any new skin changes evaluated by a doctor, especially if a spot:

-- Is rapidly increasing in size
+Is increasing in size

-- Has an irregular border
+Has an irregular border

-- Has an unusual combination of colors
+Has an unusual combination of colors

-- Have red hair and light skin
+Have light skin

-- Have a history of frequent or intense sun exposure or sunburn
+Have a history of frequent or intense sun exposure or sunburn

 To help avoid age spots and new spots after treatment, follow these tips for limiting your sun exposure:

-- Avoid the sun between 10 a.m. and 2 p.m.
+Avoid the sun between 10 a.m. and 2 p.m.
 Because the sun's rays are most intense during this time, try to schedule outdoor activities for other times of the day.